Do you use a security plugin to take care of your WordPress site?, Do you understand what most of the features on security plugins do?

 Password Managers have options to create complex passwords, so you can create a complex username and password for your WordPress site.

-Create the username using this tool and then do the same thing for your password.
+Create a complex username and then do the same thing for your password:

-That would make your username and password super hard for hackers to crack using brute force attacks.
+That would make your username and password super hard for hackers and bots to crack using brute force attacks.

 There are several things that you can do to make your site doesn’t get hacked via your theme and plugins

-1. Keep the plugins that you really need in your WordPress installation.
+- Install and Keep the plugins that you really need.

-Try to follow WordPress Security blogs and subscribe to their mailing list to get news about the themes and plugins with active vulnerabilities.
+Try to follow WordPress Security blogs and subscribe to their mailing lists to get news about the themes and plugins with active vulnerabilities.

 Make sure that you use a hosting provider or Cloud Hosting panel that backs up your site regularly.